If you leverage SEO tools for rank tracking and keyword research, you’ve automated your SEO.

 Well, not so much.

-The sites that crowd the SERP for the query “seo automation tools” are far off from the automation that enterprise SEOs need to succeed in the world of search today.
+The sites that win in the search results for the query “seo automation tools” are far off from the automation that enterprise SEOs need to succeed in the world of search today.

-Don’t blame Google: The search engine is delivering upon searchers’ expectations of what they believe automation to be.
+Don’t blame Google's algorithms: The search engine is delivering upon searchers’ expectations of what they believe automation to be.
 But this classification barely touches the surfaces of true AI and automation in SEO, and dilutes its meaning.

 It’s time to re-evaluate how we think about automation in SEO.